 - Restart your device.
 Some always-on devices like thermostats and and doorbells may not connect to the new network without a reboot.

 - Reset network settings or forget the old network on your device.
+If your old WiFi is still broadcasting, your device may be switching between networks.

 - Check if other devices can connect to the WiFi network.
 If not, contact your ISP for a potential internet outage or Plume Support if your Plume network is offline.